ircv3/ircv3-specifications/extensions/message-edit.md

 * `draft/target-msgid=<msgid>` to indicate the [`msgid`] of the message to be deleted

-If the client is authorised to delete the message, the server MUST forward this `DELETE` to the target recipients with an appropriate source.
+If the client is authorised to delete the message, the server MUST forward this `DELETE` to the target recipients with an appropriate prefix.

 ### Errors